yaromar/project1/README.md

   getpdb.sh:

-    *downloads a specified PDB to a specified folder *usage: getpdb 'PDB#' [directory]
+    *downloads a specified PDB to a specified folder (downloads to the current folder by default) *usage: getpdb 'PDB#' [directory]